chimezie-ugonna/Carbon-Footprint-Calculator/README.md

 ```

 ## Example
-Here’s an example of how to use the application:
+Here’s an example of how the code works:

 ```python
 from calculations import calculate_energy_footprint, calculate_waste_footprint, calculate_business_travel_footprint